Cheapest online supermarkets 2022

 Use supermarket cashback apps

 If you've not heard of supermarket cashback apps, it's time to get involved.
-They can save you a bundle on your weekly shop, both in-store and online.
+They can save you a lot of money on your weekly shop, both in-store and online.

 Each app will have its own list of offers, ranging from small discounts to 100% freebies.
 All you need to do is buy the product from a participating retailer, scan the product and receipt with the app, and wait to be refunded either part or all of the cost.